midonet/midonet/specs/2015.03/neutron_translation.md

  * Add a route to the DHCP port for the metadata service.
 This route must match on the source coming from the provided subnet CIDR, and the destination going to the metadata service IP, 169.254.169.254.
+ * Add an SNAT rule with the target IP set to the router port IP address, matching on traffic ingressing into and egressing out of the same router port.
+This is useful for VIP and FIP because they need the return flow to come back to the router when the sender and the receiver exist on the same subnet.
+Make sure to also exclude metadata traffic since that is the one exceptional case where we do not want this SNAT rule applied even if the traffic ingresses into and egresses out of the same port.
+Also add its matching reverse SNAT rule.

 If the port is on an uplink network, bind the router port according to the binding information provided in the Neutron port data.
 See the PORT CREATE